jurmadani/ChatsSharp/README.md

 - Firebase backend for security and scalability
 - Clean and modern user interface with XAML and Photoshop icons

+## Reminder
+While the ChatSharp application is a powerful demonstration of the capabilities of the .NET framework and the implementation of Google's Firebase Cloud Backend with C#, it is important to note that real-world chat applications typically require more extensive resources to operate at scale.

 ## Deployment